Investor RelationsThis information is being disclosed for the purposes of AIM Rule 26 and was last updated on 22nd August 2022

 The Audit Committee has met formally once during 2022 to consider and approve the full year report and accounts for the year ended 30 April 2022.

 Remuneration Committee report

-The Remuneration Committee has met on one occasion during 2018 to consider and approve bonus allocations for the year ended 30 April 2022.
+The Remuneration Committee has met on one occasion during 2022 to consider and approve bonus allocations for the year ended 30 April 2022.
 It looks at industry standards of business of around the same size and in the same sector.